What does “transposing” chords mean for ukulele players?

 It's a fancypants word, ain't it? — Transposing ukulele chords (or chords on any other instrument) basically means shifting all the chords in a song up (or down) the same number of steps.

-You might also want to transpose (change keys) to better match your singing pitch.
-When the chords in a song force you to sing in a high squeaky voice, or a super-low Johnny Cash voice, it may be time to transpose into a better key.
+You might also want to transpose ukulele chords (change keys) to better match your singing pitch.
+When the chords in a song force you to sing in a squeaky-high Mickey Mouse voice, or a super-low Johnny Cash voice, it may be time to transpose into a better key.

 In “Defeat the E” I talk you through an easy way to transpose on the fly if the song is fairly simple by simple math you can do on your fingers.

 But as uke songs get more complex, the process of transposing chords gets more complex, too.